-it is a power that only has the force of the negative on its side, a power to say no; in no condition to produce, capable only of posting limits, it is basically antienergy.
+But it's still the molar body, at the level of the population, that is regulated through this law.
+It's still in the aim of a macro-regulation, it's still in the style of census, more then it is, to use Rose's words, it is a power that only has the force of the negative on its side, a power to say no; in no condition to produce, capable only of posting limits, it is basically antienergy.
 This is the paradox of its effectiveness: it is incapable of doing anything, except to render what it dominates incapable of doing anything either, except for what this power allows it to do.
 And finally, it is a power whose model is essentially juridical, centred on nothing more than the statement of the law and the operation of taboos.
-All the modes of domination, submission, and subjugation are ultimately reduced to an effect of obedience.34
+All the modes of domination, submission, and subjugation are ultimately reduced to an effect of obedience.36

-It's not an abortion law, but a law about the voluntary interruption of pregnancy.
+Law 194, indeed, is not an "abortion law" in its title, but a law about social protection and voluntary interruption of pregnancy.
 It's a law that doesn't address directly, but regulates sexuality through a juridical tool, stating what is permitted and what is prohibited, reinforcing the taboo of abortion, represented by its previous criminalization, instead of breaking it.
-All of this is based on the medicalization of women and their wombs.
-It's a law that maintains its power because it require obedience by women.
+It's a law that maintains its power because it require obedience by women, based on the medicalization of their wombs.

-The social and political process that lead to the approval of the Law 194 cannot be ignored, and it's important to recall that the struggle of women's movements can be considered a "liberal" struggle, that means that the request of decriminalization started from a feeling of the necessity of a space freed from the state's power.
+The social and political process that lead to the approval of Law 194 cannot be ignored, and it's important to recall that the struggles of women's movements can be considered a struggle for freedom from the State's power, as it is demonstrated by the request of decriminalization.

 The process that thirty years later, lead to the Law 40, for now only named in the previous paragraphs, is of opposite nature: from a space of freedom from the state's power, to a strict regulation by the state.

-Let us make a temporal jump to the year 2004, when regulation and discipline of reproduction took the shape of the Law 40/2004 about assisted reproductive technology (ART).
-The historical economical context of this law is the neoliberal postfordism, associated with a renewed public rhetoric about natality, and aimed at denouncing the threat of "extinction" of the Italian population.
-The neoliberal postfordism in Italy witnessed a fast and radical shift in the organization of labour, due to different causes, two of them represented by the fragmentation and flexibility of a technologized work and the institution of the European Union.
-I will demonstrate that flexibility, or precariousness, and "risk", as theorized by Nikolas Rose are two key concept to understand the link between a repressive law about reproductive rights and the postfordist neoliberal bio-economy.
+Let us make a temporal jump to the year 2004, when regulation and discipline of reproduction took the shape of Law 40/2004 about Assisted Reproductive Technology (ART).
+The historical economical context of this law is neoliberal postfordism, associated with social and cultural context that brings a renewed public rhetoric about natality, aimed at denouncing the threat of "extinction" of Italian population.

+Neoliberal postfordism in Italy witnessed a fast and radical shift in the organization of labour, due to different causes, two of them represented by the fragmentation and flexibility of a technologized work and the institution of the European Union.
+I will demonstrate that flexibility, or precariousness, and "risk", as theorized by Nikolas Rose are two key concept to understand the link between a repressive law about reproductive rights and postfordist neoliberal bio-economy.